OBOAcademy/obook/week02/README.md

 **First Instructor:** Nico Matentzoglu
 **Second Instructor:** Nicole Vasilevsky

+## Description
+The basic ideas behind the semantic web, and why they're important.

+## Topics
+- The Web
+- semantics
+- URL/URI/IRI
+- RDF triples
+- Turtle

+## OpenHPI Course Content
+Knowledge Engineering and the Web of Data

+## New material:
 - the landscape of standards
 - the Open Bio Ontologies
 - FAIR